Parent Resources

 Magnus Family Health Portal

 The following health requirements will be in your RCDS student’s account.
 All the necessary requirements will need to be updated annually.
 All Nursery-4th Grade Health History Forms and the 5th-8th Grade Pre Participation Physicals are good for one calendar year from the date of the physical.
-Nursery and Pre-K students will have to complete a state mandated 2023-2024 flu shot form by December 31, 2023.
-Only flu shots administered after August 2023 will be approved.
-All 6th Grade students will need to be complete a state mandated Tdap and Menactra vaccine form by September 30, 2023.
+Nursery and Pre-K students will have to complete a state mandated 2024-2025 flu shot form by December 31, 2024.
+Only flu shots administered after August 2024 will be approved.
+All 6th Grade students will need to be complete a state mandated Tdap and Menactra vaccine form by September 30, 2024.

 The following health requirements will be in your RCDS student’s account.
 All the necessary requirements will need to be updated annually.
 All Nursery-4th Grade Health History Forms and the 5th-8th Grade Pre Participation Physicals are good for one calendar year from the date of the physical.
-Nursery and Pre-K students will have to complete a state mandated 2023-2024 flu shot form by December 31, 2023.
-Only flu shots administered after August 2023 will be approved.
-All 6th Grade students will need to be complete a state mandated Tdap and Menactra vaccine form by September 30, 2023.
+Nursery and Pre-K students will have to complete a state mandated 2024-2025 flu shot form by December 31, 2024.
+Only flu shots administered after August 2024 will be approved.
+All 6th Grade students will need to be complete a state mandated Tdap and Menactra vaccine form by September 30, 2024.

-Nursery-4th Health History Form
+Nursery-4th Grade Health History Form

 5th-8th Grade Pre Participation Physical Evaluation Form

-5th-8th Grade Concussion and Head Injury Form
+5th-8th Grade Sports Related Concussion and Head Injury Form

 Over the Counter and Prescription Medication Form

-Action Care Plans for Asthma, Epilepsy, Food Allergies and Diabetes Form
+Action Care Plans for Students with Diabetes

 Nursery and Pre-K Flu Shot Form